Atticuszz/GsplatLoc/README.md

    6. select best loss function for optimization

-normalization for depth and rgb ?
+normalization for depth and rgb

+7. [ ] forward method ,DS for pcd
+not clean
+8. [ ] and remove combination of pcd to unproject with unprojecting total that  closed

+9. faiss nns can computing n pcd together on gpu for easier with lm optimize via pytorch